 Tricolor daisy, scientific name:Glebionis carinata, is an annual plant of the family Asteraceae and is native to North Africa such as Morocco.
 The flower is a single flower.
 It is close to the chrysanthemum, and its leaves and flowers are similar.
 The flower of the chrysanthemum has white petals and a yellow ring at the base of the petals.
 The original species has white petals and a yellow ring at its base.
 The horticultural varieties have red, orange, pink, white, yellow, etc. and colorful ring on the base.
 It is an ornamental plant for flower beds and cut flowers and is not suitable for food.

-Common name: Tricolor daisy, scientific name: Glebionis carinata, synonym: Chrysanthemum carinatum, aka:tricolor daisy, chrysanthemum, carinatam, origin: North Africa, plant height: 50-60 cm, leaf shape: twice pinnately compound leaves, leaf margin: serrated with, small leaf: oblong, phyllotaxis: alternate, radial symmetry, inflorescence size: single terminal inflorescences, flowers bloom: single Saki The rayed flowers: flower color is white or yellow (base) at the base of the florets black bull's-eye pattern, flower size: 5 - 6 cm, flowering time: March-June application: bedding plant and cut flowers.
+General name: Tricolor daisy, scientific name: Glebionis carinata, synonym: Chrysanthemum carinatum, aka: chrysanthemum carinatum, origin: North Africa such as Morocco, plant height: 50-60 cm, leaf shape: twice pinnately compound leaves, leaf margin: serrated, small leaf: oblong (long oval), phyllotaxis: alternate, flower: radial symmetry, inflorescence:solitaryad, flowers bloom: single, flower color :white or yellow at the base of the florets black bull's-eye pattern, flower size: 5 - 6 cm, flowering time: from March to June, application: bedding plant and cut flowers.